challengehackers/playground/vulnerable-c/README.md

 ## Buffer Overflow Exploit

-Your objective is to get the `foo()` routine to run by using a buffer overflow exploit so that the string "You called bar()" is output.
+Your objective is to get the `bar()` routine to run by using a buffer overflow exploit so that the string "You called bar()" is output.

 Your answer should be formatted as a single line of text consisting of